drrohitpawar/azure-database-migration/README.md

 7. This test was useful in demonstrating the disaster recovery environment's functionality.
 Failover tests should be performed regularly to ensure it is ready for a real disaster recovery.

 ## Microsoft Entra Directory Integration
-1. Microsoft Entra ID authentication was enabled by setting an admin via the Azure portal.
+1. Microsoft Entra ID authentication was enabled and an admin was set via the Azure portal.
-2.
+2. A successful connection was established to the database with the new credentials.
+3. A new user "Rohit_DB_Reader" was created via the Azure portal.
+4. The below query was performed to give the user read-only access.
+5. A successful connection was established with the new user credentials.
+6. The below queries were run to demonstrate the new user had read-only access and is unable to write data/make changes.